Career Training Program

 Many education courses taken at most two-year community colleges cannot be used toward a four year degree at a senior college nor will these courses be accepted by the New York State Education Department for teacher certification.
 It is recommended that paraprofessionals who wish to become teachers enroll in four-year colleges or carefully select those liberal arts courses at community colleges that will transfer to four year institutions.
 Education courses taken at the undergraduate level at Empire State College are not accepted by the New York State Education for teacher certification.

-All inquiries should be directed to the Office of Scholarship and Incentive Programs at (718) 935-2449.
+All inquiries should be directed to the Scholarship Incentives and Speech Programs at (718) 935-2449.